- About Us

 Acclaimed for his performances in both Europe and the US, Spanish violinist Francisco Fullana is enjoying a diverse international career of concerto and recital appearances as well as a wide array of collaborations as a chamber musician.
 Praised by Gustavo Dudamel as a “remarkable talent”, The Boston Globe called him “a very special violinist”.
 Performance highlights include Brahms Concerto under Gustavo Dudamel and his recital at Carnegie’s Weill Recital Hall as the winner of the 2015 Pro Musicis International Award.
 Francisco has also recently made his concerto debuts with Alabama, Dana Point, Guanajuato, Irvine, Maryland and Pacific Symphonies and the State Chapella of Saint Petersburg, Russia.

 Highlights of past seasons have included a Mendelssohn Violin Concerto performance under the late Sir Colin Davis and Bayerische Philarmonie as well as concerto appearances with the Bavarian Radio Orchestra, both presented by Lyra Foundation.
 Francisco has also appeared with the Vancouver, Madrid and Hof Symphonies and the Spanish Radio Television Orchestra, under conductors such as Gustavo Dudamel, Eivind Gullberg Jensen, Adrian Leaper, Alondra de la Parra and Christoph Poppen among many others.
 Other concerto engagements have included performances with “El Sistema” Symphony Orchestra, Hof Symphony, Extremadura Symphony and many others.
-His music has been heard in concerts halls all over the world: Spain, USA, Germany, Switzerland, Venezuela, Israel, Argentina, Italy, Portugal, South Korea, Mexico and Japan; in front of distinguished audiences that have included the King and Queen of Spain.
+His music has been heard in concert halls all over the world: Spain, USA, Germany, Switzerland, Venezuela, Israel, Argentina, Italy, Portugal, South Korea, Mexico and Japan, in front of distinguished audiences that have included the King and Queen of Spain.

 The First Prize winner of the 2015 Munetsugu International Violin Competition in Japan, Francisco was also awarded all four special prizes, including the Audience and Orchestra awards.
 He was also awarded First Prize at the 2014 Johannes Brahms and the Julio Cardona International Violin Competitions, the Pablo de Sarasate National Violin Competition, as well the Maria Paula Alonso Award.